Single-source-class interpretation of the diffuse astrophysical neutrino flux: Predictions for future neutrino telescopes

 For \textbf{scenario B} (small $B$, harder $\alpha_p =2$ with proton energy cutoff), the situation is quite similar, except that due to the exponential suppression of the proton flux, the non-thermal power-law tail at high energies is suppressed.
 Since data do not clearly support the power law hypothesis at high energies at present, scenario B may still be a viable alternative, even though it predicts a lower flux at the energies of \uheevent.

 On the other hand, the cases with strong magnetic fields exhibit a completely different phenomenology.
 For \textbf{scenario C} (large magnetic field), the magnetic field is strong enough to cool the muons, so that immediately above the peak there is a dominance of neutrinos from pion decay (3rd panel, lower row).
 This regime, usually called the muon-damped regime (see e.g.~\citep{Kashti:2005qa}), has a characteristically different flavor structure, with a somewhat larger fraction of $\nu_\mu$ and $\nu_\tau$ at the detector (3rd panel, middle row), coming from the $\nu_\mu$ dominance at the source from pion and kaon decays (3rd panel, upper row).
 The difference between the pion and kaon regimes can be seen in the middle row: in the pion beam regime, both $\pi^+$ and $\pi^-$ contribute, leading to a substantial anti-neutrino fraction, whereas in the kaon regime, we only take into account the leading $K^+ \rightarrow \mu^+ + \nu_\mu$ decay mode, which leads to a suppression of the antineutrino fluxes.
+For a more precise interpretation in that energy range, sub-leading kaon and (charmed) meson channels need to be included, see discussion in \cite{Kachelriess:2006ksy,Kachelriess:2007tr,Lipari:2007su}.

 Finally, \textbf{scenario D} (extreme magnetic field) differs from the previous ones across the entire energy range, due to the extreme magnetic field assumed.
 In this case, all charged secondaries are synchrotron-cooled to very low energies, so that the dominant peak comes indeed from neutron decay~\citep{Hummer:2010ai}.
 This means that the peak of the diffuse neutrino flux has a flavor composition completely different from the pion beam one, with a strong dominance of $\overline{\nu}_e$; this regime is usually known as ``neutron beam''.
 Note that in this case, the flavor composition at peak is dominated by neutron decays, whereas in all other cases, the flavor composition changes into a neutron beam at low energies (see upper row).